tomjaguarpaw/H2/posts/modules-for-lennart.markdown

 There is no ambiguity problem because we are passing (implicitly) a single specific package of operations to `display`.

+## Conclusion

 This approach uses the maligned implicit parameters.
-Despite that is this a decent approach to getting at least some of the benefits of modules in Haskell?
+Despite that is this a decent approach to getting some of the benefits of modules in Haskell?

+This is certainly not anything close to a module system, but does it shed some light on issue?